Energy and gender

-Despite making up 48% of global labour force – women only account for 22% of the traditional energy sector.
+Despite making up 39% of the global labour force women only account for 16% of the traditional energy sector.
 For management levels the numbers are even lower.
 The barriers women face in the energy sector are similar to those they face elsewhere in the economy.
-However, the challenges of the energy sector are more pressing since the sector is going through a process of transformation; clean energy transitions will require innovative solutions and business models to be adopted and greater participation from a diverse talent pool.
+However, the challenges of the energy sector are more pressing since the sector is going through a process of transformation.
+Clean energy transitions will require innovative solutions and business models to be adopted and greater participation from a diverse talent pool.

 The aim of the initiative is to elevate the IEA’s work on collecting knowledge and data related to gender, to develop policy recommendations to assist governments in their ambitions to improve gender-diversity in the energy sector.
-That includes collecting disaggregated gender and energy data related to areas such as employment, management, innovation, and financing to track progress and release periodic updates to decision-makers and developing policy recommendations for governments and industry.
+This includes collecting disaggregated gender and energy data related to areas such as employment, management, innovation, and financing.
+This information allows us to track progress, release periodic updates to decision-makers, and develop policy recommendations for governments and industry.

-The Clean Energy, Education and Empowerment Programme (C3E International) was created in 2010 as an initiative of the Clean Energy Ministerial (CEM) to enhance international collaboration and promote the leadership and participation of women in the clean energy transformation.
-In 2017, a decision was taken to organise the C3E International’s activities as an IEA Technology Collaboration Programme (TCP).
-This provides a strong foundation to the work and provides additional visibility to the C3E International’s work globally.
-As a TCP, C3E International joins a network of 6 000 experts participating in the Energy Technology Network (ETN), which engages in energy research and development, and can assist with the development of best practice sharing to support the goals of the programme.
-The 38 TCPs operating today involve nearly 300 public and private organisations in 53 countries.
+The Equality in Energy Transitions Initiative (formerly known as C3E International) was created in 2010 as an initiative of the Clean Energy Ministerial (CEM) to accelerate gender equality and diversity in clean in clean energy transitions.
+In 2017, a decision was taken to organize the Equality Initiative‘s activities as an IEA Technology Collaboration Programme (TCP).
+This provides a strong foundation to the work and provides additional visibility to the Equality Initiative‘ globally.
+As a TCP, the Equality Initiative joins a network of 6 000 experts participating in IEA’s energy technology network, which engages in energy research and development, and which can assist with the development of best practices to support the goals of the program.

 Women in senior management roles at energy firms remains stubbornly low, but efforts to improve gender diversity are moving apace